albertwcheng/JACKIE2/README.md

 fastjoinBedByOverlap.py selection.bed  $jackieDB/hg38PAM.1copy.BED > selection.overlap.hg38PAM.1copy.BED
 ```
 ## Run Cas-OFFinder

+If you want to run Cas-OFFinder, follow these steps.
+If you are only interested in finding gRNAs without matches up to a certain mismatches, the `JACKIE.countSeqNeighbors` approach mentioned above is way faster when looking at millions of gRNAs.

 Requires offline version of Cas-OFFinder at http://www.rgenome.net/cas-offinder/portable)
 Also, cas-offinder should be in `$PATH`